By: Gene Walden, Senior Finance Editor December 20, 2018

 You have the flexibility to choose between taxable and tax-free withdrawals.

 If you have both a Roth IRA and a 401(k), you potentially have more control over your tax situation (particularly prior to age 70 ½).
 For instance, if you want to minimize your taxes during a particular year, you may be able to take more money out of your Roth IRA.
-Contributions can be withdrawn from your Roth IRA anytime and, if your account has been open for at least five years, your earnings can also be withdrawn tax-free after you turn 59 ½.
-Once you are subject to required minimum distributions from your 401(k), then you could limit your withdrawals from your Roth IRA to facilitate additional tax-deferred growth on those dollars.
+Contributions can be withdrawn from your Roth IRA anytime and, if your account has been open for at least five years, your earnings may also be withdrawn tax-free after you turn 59 ½.
+Once you are subject to required minimum distributions from your 401(k), then you could limit your withdrawals from your Roth IRA to facilitate additional tax-deferred and potentially tax-free growth on those dollars.

 Advantages and disadvantages of rolling over your 401(k) to a Roth IRA